trident-project/trident/doc/source/installation.rst

 the development version of yt, so occasionally unforseen bugs can crop up as these new features are added.
-The installation steps are slightly different between the two versions, in that installing stable is easier and faster than dev, so pay attention in the steps below.
+The installation steps are slightly different between the two versions, so pay attention in the steps below.
 Don't worry if you want to change later, you can always switch between the two versions easily enough by following the directions in :ref:`uninstallation`.